-The Planning Proposal does not propose any specific changes to fabric but does anticipate that change may take place in the areas set out in the following table (with comment on the potential for impact):
+The Planning Proposal (PP) is not an actual design and consequently does not propose specific detailed changes to fabric but does anticipate that change may take place in the areas set out in the following table (with comment on the potential for impact).
+The major change proposed is to the 1928 portion of the Bon Marche Building where demolition of most of the building is contemplated and its replacement with new construction.